adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 > XSS can definitely be prevented via raw PHP as by encoding `HTML` into non `HTML` output ,I just don't feel it's worth the 'extra' keystrokes and also taking into consideration that one source file where you (might just) forget to escape the incoming data..**Holy fucks!!!!**

 3.) **Object Oriented Template design**  : Twig has quite a number of tricks up it's sleeve.
-One of which is it's templates mimicry of objects.
+One of which is it's mimicry of standard objects with templates.

-When we find out a class methods could be used by 3 or 5 other class,what we would do is making such a superclass ; concrete or abstract.
+When we find out a class methods could be used by 3 or 5 other class, what we would do is making such a superclass ; concrete or abstract.
 Same thing applies to Twig, our web app has to have that feel of consistency across it's pages, hence we create a base template (think a full template skeleton,footer,right column call to action banner, or even something as little as stylesheets and scripts) containing the basic part that needs to stay the same across multiple files or the web app.
-All that is required of us is to 'extend' the base template as we'd have done in OOP.
+All that is required of us is to **extend** the base template as we'd have done in OOP.

 {% highlight php %}